Sussex November Meeting

 Join Mike Lefebvre and learn about the common plants found in DeKorte Park in the Meadowlands, a truly unique gem!
 Mike Lefebvre is a naturalist who has led Plant ID ...
 Read more

 Mary Anne Borge, Founder of The Natural Web, a website dedicated to exploring, understanding and enjoying the plants and critter around us, will present Wildflowers in Winter, via Zoom.
-Participants ...
+Participants will learn how to identify the standing winter skeletons of some common native plants in winter, what characteristics to look for including the common types ...
 Read more

-Best-selling author Dr. Doug Tallamy, professor of Entomology and Wildlife Ecology at the University of Delaware and author of Nature's Best Hope and The Nature of Oaks, as well as ...
+Best-selling author Dr. Doug Tallamy, professor of Entomology and Wildlife Ecology at the University of Delaware and author of Nature's Best Hope and The Nature of Oaks, as well as founding member of Homegrown National Park, will present on what you can do to fight climate change, create climate resiliency, and create beauty in your ...
 Read more

 Native seeds, plus vegetable, annual, and perennial seeds are all welcome, however, invasive seeds will be refused.
-Place your seeds in a sealed envelope or Ziploc bag, labeled with the ...
+Place your seeds in a sealed envelope or Ziploc bag, labeled with the plant name, year collected, where it was bought or collected from, and a photo of the pant (optional).
+Throughout January, if possible, please bring your ...
 Read more

 Wild in the Garden State is the story of connecting to the natural world in suburban New Jersey.
-Dave and Sarah are city transplants with no gardening experience who want ...
+Dave and Sarah are city transplants with no gardening experience who want a beautiful, ecological garden.
+The documentary short (30 minutes) will attract experienced and new gardeners who want to spend less time maintaining a pristine — ...
 Read more

 UPDATE - Registration closed due to overwhelming demand Jason Goldman, of Flower to the People, will take you along on a celebration of native plant ecology.
-Together we'll take a ...
+Together we'll take a deep dive into the science of flowers, trees, bees, butterflies, and birds.
+You'll walk away from this engaging presentation with a greater appreciation for the ...
 Read more

 Exploring the ways wild bees forage in woody habitats Kass Urban-Mead Pollinator Conservation Specialist, the Xerces Society Room 260, Unified Science Building Stockton University